reefland/extra_k8s_apps/apps/zigbee2mqtt-argocd-helm/README.md

     project: default
   ```

-* The source repository URL specifies the version of the `app-template` as well as the path within your GitHub repo for location of the `values.yaml`:
+* The source repository URL specifies the version of the `app-template` as well as the path within your GitHub repository for location of the `values.yaml`:

   ```yaml
     - repoURL: https://bjw-s.github.io/helm-charts